Part of West 4th Street to become Bettie Naylor Street

 This morning, Austin City Council approved a resolution giving a five-block stretch of West 4th Street a new name.

 Between Congress Avenue and Rio Grande Street, West 4th Street will be called Bettie Naylor Street.

-Naylor, who died in April, was a longtime Austin advocate and lobbyist for the rights of women and the lesbian, gay, bisexual and transgender community.
+Naylor, who passed away in April, was a longtime Austin advocate and lobbyist for the rights of women and the lesbian, gay, bisexual and transgender community.

 Sykora is hoping that the honorary name of the street will encourage people to look at what they are doing to help the community.

-“That was Bettie’s thought every day,” Sykora said.
+“That was Bettie’s thought every day,” said Sykora.
 “What am I doing for my community?
 And what could we do better?”

 The new street sign for Bettie Naylor Street will be unveiled during September's Gay Pride Week.